nickworonekin/tppk-tool/README.md

 **-o** or **--output**

 The name of the folder to extract the TPPK archive to.
-If omitted, it will extract to the folder the archive is in.
+If omitted, the files will be extracted to the current folder.

 **-?** or **-h** or **--help**